-Norm did add, however, that the court still has an opportunity to deal with the problem of illegal votes -- an apparent reference to his legal team’s new push to declare illegal an unknown number of absentee ballots from Election Day, and then attempt to un-count them through proportionate reductions.
+Norm did add, however, that the court still has an opportunity to deal with the problem of illegal votes — an apparent reference to his legal team’s new push to declare illegal an unknown number of absentee ballots from Election Day, and then attempt to un-count them through proportionate reductions.

 Last week, Norm began floating the idea of holding a new election.

-Earlier today -- before Norm’s presser -- DFL spokesman Eric Fought sent us this comment:
+Earlier today — before Norm’s presser — DFL spokesman Eric Fought sent us this comment:

 Former Senator Coleman has taken five weeks in court to make his case.
 He hasn’t proven anything to say he won in November and he knows he lost.
 So now he’s asking the court to do something so radical that it has no basis in Minnesota law.
-Al Franken--who has already won the recount, will soon win this election contest and begin representing Minnesota in the Senate--after a scrupulously fair and transparent process that has done Minnesota proud.
+Al Franken–who has already won the recount, will soon win this election contest and begin representing Minnesota in the Senate–after a scrupulously fair and transparent process that has done Minnesota proud.

 (Coleman presser c/o The Uptake.)